esaprakoso/inventory-api/README.md

 # Inventory Management API

 This is a simple inventory management API built with Go and Gin.
-It provides endpoints for managing users, warehouses, products, categories, and stocks.
+It provides endpoints for managing users, products, categories, and stocks.

 ## Features

 * User authentication (registration, login, refresh token)
 * Role-based authorization (admin, user)
-* CRUD operations for users, warehouses, products, and categories
+* CRUD operations for users, products, and categories
 * Stock management

 ## Getting Started